Meet students at the source of their struggle.

 The M.Ed.
 Trauma and Resiliency program does not require the GRE or a writing sample for admission.

 Applications for the M.Ed.
 Trauma and Resiliency program are due two weeks prior to the desired start date.

 Tuition & Financial Aid

 View current tuition rates and fees for the M.Ed.
 Trauma and Resiliency program on our Graduate Tuition & Aid page.
-Please note: registration and technology fees are waived for M.Ed.
-Trauma and Resiliency students.

 Learn more about applying to the M.Ed.
 Trauma and Resiliency program and obtaining financial aid on our Graduate Admissions & Aid page.